tsgates/arch-wiki-markdown/wiki/Pacman_Rosetta.md

 n/a

+Mark a package previously installed as a dependency as explicitly required.

+pacman -D --asexplicit

+aptitude unmarkauto

+emerge --select

+Install package(s) as dependency / without marking as explicitly required.

+pacman -S --asdeps

+emerge -1

 Package information management

 Get a dump of the whole system information - Prints, Saves or similar the current state of the package management system.
 Preferred output is text or XML.
-One version of rug dumps information as a sqlite database.
 (Note: Why either-or here?
 No tool offers the option to choose the output format.)

 (see /var/lib/pacman/local)

 (see /var/lib/rpm/Packages)

 apt-cache stats

-rug dump

 n/a